neurodata/bilateral-connectome/docs/slides/naisys-2022/naisys-2022.md

 #### Acknowledgements
 <footer>
-We thank Marta Zlatic's lab, Albert Cardona's lab and all tracers, for the amazing dataset and many ideas.
-We thank the NeuroData lab for helpful feedback.
-We thank many at Microsoft Research for help developing graspologic.
+Marta Zlatic's lab, Albert Cardona's lab and all tracers for the amazing dataset and many ideas.
+NeuroData lab for helpful feedback.
+Many at Microsoft Research for help developing graspologic.
 </footer>

 </div>